crytic/building-secure-contracts/program-analysis/echidna/frequently_asked_questions.md

 ## What is coverage information exactly?

-Coverage information is a combination of the following data:
+Coverage is a combination of the following information:
 * Echidna reached a certain program counter in a given contract.
 * The execution ended, either with stop, revert or a variety of errors (e.g. assertion failed, out of gas, not enough ether balance, etc)
 * The number of EVM frames when the execution ended (in other words, how deep ends the execution in terms of internal transactions)

 ## How is the corpus used?

-The corpus is used as the primary source of transactions to replay and mutate.
-The probability of using sequence of transactions to replay and mutate is directly proportional to the number of transactions needed to add it into the corpus.
-In other words, more rare transactions are replayed and mutated more often during a fuzzing campaign.
+The corpus is used as the primary source of transactions to replay and mutate during a fuzzing campaign.
+The probability of using a sequence of transactions to replay and mutate is directly proportional to the number of transactions needed to add it into the corpus.
+In other words, more rare sequences are replayed and mutated more often during a fuzzing campaign.

 ## When a new sequence of transactions is added into the corpus, does this mean that a new line of code is always reached?